Menu Toggle Software

 There are also some code-related obstacles to the widespread adoption of AWHPs.
 While there is a compliance option for AWHPs implemented in the compliance software, the requirements to meet this credit are unclear, hindering adoption.
 It has been difficult to get projects approved, as designers, plans examiners, and inspectors struggle to discern which requirements and forms to apply.

 The preliminary statewide energy savings for the first year from this measure are projected to be 4.24 GWh, which is likely underestimated since the savings were calculated for 4.5 million ft2 (new construction only) assuming 10% savings of HVAC and DHW end uses.
-The final savings will be recalculated based on a more thorough assessment of common installation mistakes and the resulting energy impacts.
+The final savings will be recalculated based on a more thorough assessment of relevant installation mistakes and the resulting energy impacts.
 Final savings analysis will include all non-residential building types along with additions and alterations.

 Relevant Documents